FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 *Source: Nvidia*

-On the first item, a lot was already revealed back in GTC25 in March, see [our article on this](https://sixrackunits.substack.com/i/160297922/nvidia-and-partners-announce-next-gen-datacentre-switches-with-co-packaged-optics) from then detailing almost exactly the same information.
+On the first item, a lot was already revealed back in GTC25 in March, see [our article](https://sixrackunits.substack.com/i/160297922/nvidia-and-partners-announce-next-gen-datacentre-switches-with-co-packaged-optics) from back then detailing almost exactly the same information.
 The only [new content](https://www.tweaktown.com/news/107372/nvidias-new-spectrum-x-ethernet-silicon-photonics-enters-the-chat-a-game-changer-for-ai/index.html) is some more detail on the observed (we assume) performance (according to Nvidia) of the 102T switch, and pictures of the switch that uses optical transceivers rather than the CPO version that was shown back then.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/hotchips_nvidia_spectrumxgs.png)